Get a collection

 const db = new DataAPIClient('TOKEN').db('API_ENDPOINT');

-// Define the schema for the collection
+// Define the type for the collection

 interface User {